 - enabling a wider set of professionals to get involved in more ways.

-The Children, Young Persons, and Their Families (Oranga Tamariki) Legislation Bill is before Parliament.
-The proposals in this Bill cover a wide-ranging set of legislative reforms and will provide the foundations for the system by:
+The Children, Young Persons, and Their Families (Oranga Tamariki) Legislation Bill passed into law on 13 July 2017.
+Changes provide the foundations for the system by:

 - ensuring an effective and accountable child-centred system